 The BDBP is a collection of measurements of atmospheric composition from various satellite-, balloon-, and ground-based measurements.
 The data base is described in detail in:

 The current version of the BDBP is version 1.1.0.6.
 This version is very similar to that described in Hassler et al. (2009) but now also includes the ILAS and ILAS II data.
 We are currently working on a new version of the database.
-This will include the AURA MLS data as well as two new grids: one where the vertical coordinate is the altitude above/below the local tropopause, and one where the vertical coordinate if the pressure above/below the local tropopause.
-If you would like to be made aware of updates to this data base, please email me at
+This will include the AURA MLS data as well as two new grids: one where the vertical coordinate is the altitude above/below the local tropopause, and one where the vertical coordinate is the pressure above/below the local tropopause.
+If you would like to be made aware of updates to this data base, please email me at greg@bodekerscientific.com and I will add your name to the list of BDBP users.

-.
-At present Bodeker Scientific has no financial support to maintain this database and so if there is anyway that you can contribute towards the maintenance of this database, that would be much appreciated.
+At present Bodeker Scientific has no financial support to maintain this database and so if there is any way that you can contribute towards the maintenance of this database, that would be much appreciated.
 That said, this database is made freely available to any not-for-profit organisation or individual.
 In return for providing you with this database, all we ask is that you let us know what you plan to do with the database and, if the database is used in a publication, to discussion acknowledgement/co-author options with us.

 On the FTP server for this database you will see three different directories, viz.: